Unions, intersections and a one-shot quantum joint typicality lemma: Introduction

 \item {\value{enumi}} $ \Tr [\Pi (\rho^{YZ} \otimes \rho^X)] \leq 2^{-I^\epsilon_H(X:YZ)} $;

 \item {\value{enumi}} $ \Tr [\Pi (\rho^{XZ} \otimes \rho^Y)] \leq 2^{-I^\epsilon_H(Y:XZ)} $;

 \item {\value{enumi}} $ \Tr [\Pi (\rho^X \otimes \rho^Y \otimes \rho^Z)] \leq 2^{-I^\epsilon_H(XY:Z)} $.

-\end{enumerate} In the classical setting, such a POVM element $f$ was constructed by taking the intersections of the three POVM elements $f^X$, $f^Y$, $f^{X,Y}$ achieving the maximums in the definitions of the three entropic quantities $I^\epsilon_H(X:YZ)$, $I^\epsilon_H(Y:XZ)$, $I^\epsilon_H(XY:Z)$.
-In the quantum setting, if such an `intersection' POVM element $\Pi$ exists it is indeed possible to construct a decoding algorithm for Charlie with average error probability at most $O(\epsilon)$ using the `pretty good measurement' \cite{belavkin:pgm1}, the Hayashi-Nagaoka operator inequality \cite{HayashiNagaoka} and mimicing the classical analysis given above for the decoding error.
+\end{enumerate} \end{quote} In the classical setting, such a POVM element $f$ was constructed by taking the intersections of the three POVM elements $f^X$, $f^Y$, $f^{X,Y}$ achieving the respective maxima in the definitions of the three entropic quantities $I^\epsilon_H(X:YZ)$, $I^\epsilon_H(Y:XZ)$, $I^\epsilon_H(XY:Z)$.
+In the quantum setting, if such an `intersection' POVM element $\Pi$ exists it is indeed possible to construct a decoding algorithm for Charlie with average error probability at most $O(\epsilon)$ using the `pretty good measurement' \cite{belavkin:pgm1, belavkin:pgm2, holevo:capacity, schumacher:capacity}, the Hayashi-Nagaoka operator inequality \cite{HayashiNagaoka} and mimicking the classical analysis given above for the decoding error.

-Let $\Pi^X$, $\Pi^Y$, $\Pi^{X,Y}$ be the three POVM elements achieving the maximums in the definitions of the three entropic quantities $I^\epsilon_H(X:YZ)$, $I^\epsilon_H(Y:XZ)$, $I^\epsilon_H(XY:Z)$.
+Let $\Pi^X$, $\Pi^Y$, $\Pi^{X,Y}$ be the three POVM elements achieving the maxima in the definitions of the three entropic quantities $I^\epsilon_H(X:YZ)$, $I^\epsilon_H(Y:XZ)$, $I^\epsilon_H(XY:Z)$.
 Let us now look at various simple ideas to generalise intersection of POVM elements to the quantum setting.
-If the POVM elements were projectors, which can be ensured without loss of generality by embedding the quantum states into a larger Hilbert space $\cX \otimes \cY \otimes (\cZ \otimes \C^2)$, one can try taking the projector $\Pi$ onto the intersection of the supports of $\Pi^X$, $\Pi^Y$, $\Pi^{X,Y}$.
+If the POVM elements were projectors, which can be ensured without loss of generality by the Gelfand-Naimark technique of embedding the quantum states into a larger Hilbert space $\cX \otimes \cY \otimes (\cZ \otimes \C^2)$, one can try taking the projector $\Pi$ onto the intersection of the supports of $\Pi^X$, $\Pi^Y$, $\Pi^{X,Y}$.
 This indeed ensures that Properties~\arabic{type2errorx}, \arabic{type2errory}, \arabic{type2errorxy} described above hold for $\Pi$.
 Unfortunately, the intersection can easily be the zero subspace which kills all hope of satisfying Property~\arabic{type1error} even approximately.
 The next simple idea to define the `intersection' POVM element would be to take the product $\Pi := \Pi^X \Pi^Y \Pi^{X,Y} \Pi^{X,Y} \Pi^Y \Pi^X$.
-With this definition, $\Pi$ can be shown to satisfy Property~\arabic{type1error} with lower bound $1 - O(\epsilon)$ using the non-commutative union bound~\cite{gao:union}.
+With this definition, $\Pi$ can be shown to satisfy Property~\arabic{type1error} with lower bound $1 - O(\epsilon)$ using the non-commutative union bound~\cite{gao:union, oskouei:union}.
 However, it is not at all clear that the remaining three properties can be simultaneously satisfied, even approximately, because $\Pi^X$, $\Pi^Y$, $\Pi^{X,Y}$ do not commute in general.
 To get an idea of the difficulty, consider the expression

 that arises if one were to attempt to prove Property~\arabic{type2errorx}.
 It is true that $\Tr [\Pi^Y (\rho^{YZ} \otimes \rho^X)] = 2^{-I(X:YZ)}$, but it is also possible that